Hlora1337/fortran-training/README.md

 Made normal short multiplication table matrix (25 lines of code)

 Made program that calculates sum by diagonal (All numbers randomly generated, in code it's noticeable)

+03.02.2026

+Kinda did it yesterday, but whatever, Understood what is transpose and how it really works

+Also i wanted to share thoughts on "Please No More Loops" webinar presentation by Damian Rouson.
+I found it rather interesting.
+My first programming webinar and it was enjoyable enough.
+Learnt some stuff, understood that Fortran is still alive somehow, and now using fpm in programs that need more than one file, I think it was noticeable.
+And fpm is like Rust Cargo, so it's an insane piece of code.
+Glad I'm using it

+And I also connected slackware-current repositories to my Salix Linux, so kinda nice having gcc 15, not gcc 11